 In addition to the Principle, the Place Standard tool provides a basis for a comprehensive conversation around place between all stakeholders with outputs that can shape priorities for collaborative working.
 The Place Standard Tool is a key enabler to place based working and thus to applying the Place Principle.

-In addition to the Place Principle, other policy areas and developments have an increased focus on place.
+Many policy areas and developments have an increased focus on place.
 For instance:

 - Islands (Scotland) Act